echinopscis/echinopscis-sample-vault/Start here.md

 ## Welcome

-This is the sample vault for "echinopscis" - an experiment in creating an extensible notebook for open science.
+This is the sample [[Glossary#Vault|vault]] for "echinopscis" - an experiment in creating an extensible notebook for open science.

-Its just a page in Obsidian, and its located on your local computer, so you can edit it.
-You can toggle between view and edit mode using <kbd>Ctrl</kbd>+<kbd>E</kbd>.
+These instructions are a [[Glossary#Page|page]] in Obsidian, formatted in Markdown and located on your local computer.
+You can edit this page - toggle between view and edit mode using <kbd>Ctrl</kbd>+<kbd>E</kbd>.

+By default these instructions are "pinned" so that they will always be visible as we create new pages.
+Any new pages that you create or open by navigating a link will open in a separate pane to the right.

 ## About this demonstration

 This vault has been configured with some tools which enable easy access, linking and visualisation of biodiversity informatics data.
-These functions are available via the command palette in Obsidian - a searchable list of the functions of the system.

-Some extra information about Obsidian and pointers to the Obsidian documentation has been included in this page in "tip" sections.
+The rest of this page gives a worked example of how to use these.
+Occasionally, some extra information about Obsidian and pointers to the Obsidian documentation has been included in this page in "tip" sections.
 These look like this - if you click on the coloured bar the contents will unroll.

 >[!tip]- Tips and extra information about Obsidian
 >These tip boxes explain Obsidian concepts and show links to the main [Obsidian help pages](https://help.obsidian.md).

-The rest of this page gives a walkthough of these functions.
-You may find it useful to set up a "split view" and to "pin" this page so that you can read it alongside the pages that you create.

-Open the command palette <kbd>Ctrl</kbd>+<kbd>P</kbd>. type "split", then select "split vertically".
-By default the system will now show you two copies of this page, side by side in two panes.
-You can pin one, either by clicking the pin icon in the title bar or using the command palette and selecting "toggle pin".
-Now any pages that you create or open will use the split pane, and you will always be able to read these instructions alongside your work.
-(You can drag the split so that one pane has more space if you prefer).
+Functions are available via the command palette in Obsidian - a searchable list of the functions of the system.

 >[!tip]- Command palette
 >Functions in Obsidian can be accessed through a searchable command palette - this is accessible using the key combination <kbd>Ctrl</kbd>+<kbd>P</kbd>
 >Read more about the command palette in its [Obsidian help page](https://help.obsidian.md/Plugins/Command+palette)

 ## Names
 Lets say that your research starts with a published plant name: